liborty/rstats/README.md

 ## Trait MutVectors

 Some of the above basic Vector methods are for memory efficiency reasons reimplemented so that they mutate `self` in place instead of creating a new Vec.
 They are useful in vector iterative methods.
-Beware that some of these methods do not return anything, so they can not be chained.
+Beware that they do not return anything, so they can not be chained.

 ## Releases